 Working across business units and functional areas, Kathy leads the development of environmental initiatives that drive operational excellence, employee engagement, and client and customer satisfaction.
 Through recent animal welfare commitments, on-going external stakeholder engagement, and ARAMARK’s innovative Sustainability Internship Program, in partnership with the Student Conservation Association, Kathy directs ARAMARK’s overall commitment to environmental sustainability.
 Kathy has a Master’s Degree in Urban and Environmental Planning from the University of Virginia’s (UVA) School of Architecture; worked at the University's Office of the Architect, managing UVA’s first Sustainability Assessment Report; and previously worked at the National Wildlife Federation, American Rivers, and the Kenai National Wildlife Refuge in Alaska.

-Prior to joining GMCR, Colleen was a Senior Manager with Accenture, the global business and technology consulting firm.
+Colleen B. Popkin is a Senior Manager in Sustainability at Keurig Green Mountain, Inc. responsible for agricultural supply chain outreach.
+In this role, Colleen works closely with Keurig’s Coffee Sourcing team to invest corporate resources into building more resilient households, businesses, and ecosystems in coffee origins to promote the long-term supply of quality coffee.
+Prior to joining Keurig, Colleen was a Senior Manager with Accenture, the global business and technology consulting firm.
 During her 10+ years consulting, Colleen provided support to multinationals and governments before transitioning to work exclusively with the international development sector on a not-for-profit basis with Accenture Development Partnerships (ADP).

 Catholic Relief Services

 Latin America and Caribbean Technical Advisor for agro-enterprise and climate change